raspberrypilearning/astro-pi-mission-zero/en/step_4.md

 sense.show_message("Astro Pi", scroll_speed=0.05)
 ```

-The original speed of the message is `0.1`.
+The default speed of the message is `0.1`.
 Making the number smaller makes the message scroll more quickly, and making it larger makes the message scroll more slowly.